FAQs

 Q. How much will the program cost?

-A. The enrollment fee is $350 (payable in full or in two installments of $175).
+A. The program fee is $500 (payable in full or in two installments of $250).
 The fee includes all educational content (an estimated value of $7,500 per participant).

-Participants must attend a kick-off meeting (scheduled for Friday, November 11, 2022 in Washington, DC).
-Travel expenses to the kick off meeting will be covered by ASE.
-There will be expenses that ASE will not cover including travel, accommodation or registration for the mandatory live meetings to be held during ASE’s June Scientific Sessions in National Harbor, MD in 2023 or Portland, OR, June 2024.
+Participants must attend a kick-off meeting (scheduled for Friday, November 8, 2024 in Washington, DC).
+Hotel and meals at the kick off meeting will be covered by ASE.
+Airline travel to the kick off meeting will be covered by the participant.
+There will be expenses that ASE will not cover including travel, accommodation or registration for the mandatory live meetings to be held during ASE’s September Scientific Sessions in Nashville, TN in 2025 or Aurora, CO, June 2026.

 Q. How long is the program?